-Note: Ensure that the oil-filter gasket touches the engine, and then an extra 3/4 turn is completed.
+Note: Ensure the oil filter gasket touches the engine and then turn the oil filter an extra 3/4 turn.

-Fill the crankcase with the proper type of new oil; refer to Changing the Engine Oil (page 43).
+3. Fill the crankcase with the proper type of new oil; refer to Changing the Engine Oil (page 40).

 Servicing the Engine-Oil Cooler